 Restricting viewing project data

-Administrators can restrict access to a particular project by changing the permission scheme linked to that project.
+Administrators can restrict access to a particular project by changing the Creating a permission scheme linked to that project.

-Projects have the option to store revisions under review.
+Projects have the option to Storing all revisions under review.
 If that option is enabled, all users with access to the project can see revisions (and commit authors) added to the review even if they don't have access to the repository.

 - There's no functionality that allows restricting access to a single profile.